 If you continue to spend all of your available credit until you’ve reached your total credit limit, you may not be able to continue to use your credit card.
 You’ll first need to make payments to lower your total balance and raise your available credit.

 In some cases, if you continue to keep your outstanding balance near your total credit limit, the credit card company may choose to close your credit card account.
-If this doesn’t happen, your card issuer may also increase your interest rate, lower your credit limit, or even raise the minimum payment requested.
+Or, your card issuer may increase your interest rate, lower your credit limit, or even raise the minimum payment requested.

 How to Increase Your Available Credit

-The best way to increase the available credit on your credit card is to spend less on your card and make additional payments toward your total outstanding balance.
-Every dollar that you pay toward your outstanding balance will increase your available credit.
+The best way to increase the available credit on a credit card is to spend less on the card and make additional payments toward the total outstanding balance.
+Every dollar paid toward the outstanding balance will increase your available credit.

-Ideally, you’d get to a situation where you’d pay off your statement balance in full, each and every month.
+Ideally, you might get to a situation where you’d pay off your statement balance in full, each and every month.
 In that scenario, your available credit and your total credit limit would be equal.

 How to Increase Your Credit Limit

 You have a few options for increasing your credit limit.
-Some credit card companies will regularly review the accounts of their cardmembers, and proactively increase their credit limits.
+Some credit card companies may regularly review the accounts of their cardmembers, and proactively increase their credit limits.

 You also have the option to contact your card issuer directly and ask them to increase your credit limit.
 Keep in mind that most issuers are more likely to increase your credit limit if you’re already using your credit card responsibly.